xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/osimage.5.rst

 \ **postscripts**\

  Comma separated list of scripts that should be run on this image after diskful installation or diskless boot.
 For installation of RedHat, CentOS, Fedora, the scripts will be run before the reboot.
 For installation of SLES, the scripts will be run after the reboot but before the init.d process.
 For diskless deployment, the scripts will be run at the init.d time, and xCAT will automatically add the list of scripts from the postbootscripts attribute to run after postscripts list.
 For installation of AIX, the scripts will run after the reboot and acts the same as the postbootscripts attribute.
 For AIX, use the postbootscripts attribute.
 See the site table runbootscripts attribute.
-Support will be added in the future for  the postscripts attribute to run the scripts before the reboot in AIX.